View Cancer Clinical Trials

 - Radiotherapy within 2 weeks prior to study day 1.

-- Lack of recovery from toxic effects of previous chemotherapy, radiation therapy, biologic therapy, and/or experimental therapy to ≤ grade 1 with the exception of alopecia.
+- Lack of recovery from toxic effects of previous treatment for RCC to ≤ grade 1 with the exception of alopecia, unless stabilized under adequate medical control.

 - Patients undergoing renal dialysis.